crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 To demonstrate, lets run the application and pass it a command line variable that has the same key as the value we added to appSettings.Development.json.

+Terminate the application if it is still running.
 Open a terminal to the root of the project and invoke the dotnet cli command to build and run the application, including a command line parameter by the same name as the one we already used, but with a different value so we can observe the behavior.

 `dotnet run --FromAppSettings "I'm actually from the command line argument"`

 Wait for it to start up and then invoke the GET request:

 Notice how the command line argument overrode the appSetting?
 That is because, in startup, `config.AddCommandLine(args);` is called after `config.AddJson(...`.

-> Important:

 We have just learned how the configuration system injests settings from various sources and bundles them up in one "location".
 This is a very powerful techinque to use.
 It allows us to put configuration anywhere we want during development without needing to have the same configuration provider being used in production.
 For example, you can put a URL in a json file, but in production you can put it in an environment variable and your code does not have to change.